Costs and Event Execution

 Her combination of water law and land use experience allows Amy to operate at the apex of the industry.
 She advises water districts, cities, agricultural interests and developers in all aspects of water law.
 Accomplished in all facets of land development, from site due diligence, to the preparation of environmental documents to the defense and settlement of complicated multi-party CEQA lawsuits, Amy is recognized for her experience in water supply strategy, local policies, and public outreach.

-ASSOCIATE & H2O WOMEN CONFERENCE CO-CHAIR
+SHAREHOLDER AND H2O WOMEN CONFERENCE CO-CHAIR

 With an affable approach, Jessica Diaz embraces challenging legal questions and guides clients through uncertain terrain in the areas of water supply and land use in California.
 She also has experience with large, high-stakes real estate transactions related to water and assisting institutional corporate clients with niche water projects.